ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/team logs/Weekly-Team-Logs.md

 ### In Progress Tasks/ To do:
 ![week5-In Progress](./Images/week5-in-prog.png)

 ### Overview : We have begun the development phase of the project and are working towards delivering the MVP and 3 features of our app by  the end of the next cycle.
+We are working on building webiste pages and proper setup and integration of APIs and database.
+To be prepare for our mini presentation on Friday.

-## June 12(Wed) - June 14(Fri)
+## June 12(Wed) - June 14(Fri)-TBA

 ### Features in the Project Plan Cycle: TBA